 As ever, EP’s intention with the GMI is not to preach merger, but to give the facts and raise awareness of the issues, benefits and challenges for the sector around mergers.
 We hope the Index this year will again help sector organisations view mergers as an important, but achievable, strategic tool to consider as they continue to strive to best meet the needs of their beneficiaries.

 Dave Garratt is the Director of Governance and Mergers at Eastside Primetimers, working on a number of merger projects during his last 5 years with the organisation as a Consultant and central team Director.
-You can access our latest Good Merger Index here, or our new 2 page summary, the Good Merger Index Digest.
+You can access our latest Good Merger Index here.